Posts in Responsible-Tourism

 How a (Former) Wildlife Trafficker & A Biologist Are Saving a Species

 Parnaiba Headwaters National Park may hold the best kept secret in wildlife conservation.
-When a young biologist met the best hyacinth macaw poachers in Brazil's Cerrado, he turned them into land and wildlife protectors and hosts of the best holiday experience you will ever have.
+When Charles Munn lll, then a young biologist met the best hyacinth macaw poachers in Brazil's Cerrado, he turned them into land and wildlife protectors and guides.
 This is what real responsible wildlife tourism can do.
-The comfortable SouthWild Wolf camps are owned and run by local people with help from Dr. Charles A. Munn lll, a conservation visionary.
+The comfortable SouthWild Wolf camps are owned and run by local people with help from Dr. Charles A. Munn lll.

 Read More